-Sir John de Beauchamp had died in 1360, so it had taken eight years for those enfeoffed in his will to offer Esole to the Priory.
+Sir John de Beauchamp had actually died in 1360, so it had taken eight years for those enfeoffed in his will to offer Esole to the Priory.
 Possibly it had ceased to be of any benefit to the family by then and so they decided to comply with Sir John’s wishes.
 Obviously the Priory thought there was no financial benefit in accepting the manor.
 After the Black Death of 1347-49 had swept through England and killed up to half of the population the resulting shortage of labour had caused an increase in agricultural workers wages which led to a decline in revenues and the value of agricultural land.

 Ownership of Esole remained with Thomas de Beauchamp and in the early part of 1369 he reorganized some properties held in trust and reassigned Esole, along with some other manors, to the benefit of William de Beauchamp, one of his younger sons, in order to provide him with an annual income.